krafton-ai/AutoEvalGPT/README.md

 ## What is different from Vicuna's Auto-evaluation?
 1. GPT-4 also generates "Metrics"
 2. Evaluate each metric individually.
-(Not sequentially by one POST requests)
+(Not all metrics at single generation)
 3. Set Assistant 1 to GPT-4, and fix the score at specific point as well.
     1. For example, you would assign 7 points to GPT-4 and distribute the scores as 3, 2, 2 for metrics 1, 2, and 3, respectively.
     2. In `autoeval.py`, you may modify the prompt for custom metrics and adjust the score distribution.